 Our mission is to find a cure for all childhood cancers and that requires working with researchers from near and far!
-Put simply, we believe in funding the best and most promising research into all types of childhood cancers, and have funded projects at 78 leading hospitals and institutions across the United States.
+Put simply, we believe in funding the best and most promising research into all types of childhood cancers, and have funded projects at more than 100 leading hospitals and institutions across the United States.
 Researchers from all not-for-profit institutions in North America are encouraged to apply.

-We have raised over $65 million for childhood cancer, and we have funded more than 375 research projects at 94 institutions.
-Additionally, we have important programs to help families struggling with childhood cancer, such as our Travel Fund and an annual Educational Symposium.
+We have raised over $120 million for childhood cancer, and we have funded more than 550 research projects at more than 100 institutions.
+Additionally, we have important programs to help families struggling with childhood cancer, such as our Travel For Care Program and an annual Educational Symposium.

 How much of the money raised goes to programs and research versus administrative/fundraising costs?

 Alex was committed to making every donation count, and the Foundation bearing her name has carried on that vision of giving as much as possible to research and programs.
 Thanks to the lemonade stand hosts, our generous sponsors and donors, we have been able to keep our administrative and fundraising expenses at a minimum.
-In 2012, our fundraising and administrative expenses combined were approximately 15%.
-Of every dollar raised in 2012, at least 90 cents will be spent on research programs in 2013 to find better treatments and ultimately, a cure.
+In 2014, our fundraising and administrative expenses combined were approximately 15%.